Consider replacing the chocolate square in your fireside s'mores with a bit of toffee instead! You can thank us later!

 Warm or cool, they are delicious.
 Use them to make ice cream sandwiches too!

-Wine pairings courtesy of Denise Shaw, Wine Educator at Milestone Restaurant.
+Wine pairings courtesy of Denise Shaw, former Wine Educator at Milestone Restaurant.

 Original English Toffee - Madeira.
 The sweetness level will pair nicely and the touch of dried fruit and nut will display the toffee beautifully.